casper-ecosystem/cep-78-enhanced-nft/client-js/TUTORIAL.md

 ## Installing a CEP-78 Contract using the JavaScript Client

 The `install` method crafts a [Deploy](https://docs.casperlabs.io/design/casper-design/#execution-semantics-deploys) using `InstallArgs`.
-As every deploy created by the SDK you can send it using `.send(rpcUrl)` method providing rpc url that you want to use.
+As every deploy created by the SDK you can send it using `.send(rpcUrl)` method providing the RPC URL that you want to use.
 It will return deployHash.

 ```js